 When it was launched (in 2007), the iPod Touch was supposed to be “the iPhone without the phone.”
 “A lot of people call it that.
 It’s also an. iPhone without a contract,” Steve Jobs would famously say.
-It looked exactly like the then iPhone but did not have carrier network support, and was a notch lower in spec (generally camera) terms.
-It was a device which was the iPhone twin, for all things but phone-ing, and was a popular option among those who wanted the iPhone aura, but at a significantly lower price.
+It looked exactly like the then iPhone but did not have carrier network support and was a notch lower in spec (generally camera) terms.
+It was a device that was the iPhone twin, for all things but phone-ing and was a popular option among those who wanted the iPhone aura, but at a significantly lower price.
 But as years passed, the iPhone grew (literally) and outsized the iPod Touch.
-Big and bigger iPhones became mainstream and the iPod Touch failed to keep up.
+Big and bigger iPhones became mainstream, and the iPod Touch failed to keep up.
 At one stage, it seemed to have been consigned to the graveyard.

-Covid strikes, closes down the world, makes phones more important than ever…
+Covid strikes close down the world, makes phones more important than ever…

 And brings us into touch with the iPod touch…again